dia-meTr/alpaka-apigw-config-manager/README.md

 1. **Change Request Management**
    - Create, view, update, and track configuration change requests
+   - **Flexible CR Structure**: Change requests can have any predefined structure, making the system universal for any microservice component (API Gateway, service configurations, infrastructure changes, etc.)
    - Dynamic form rendering for CR creation (loaded from JSON configuration)
+   - The CR payload structure is completely customizable via the JSON form configuration
    - Full CR lifecycle management from draft to completion

 2. **Two-Tier Approval Process**